SWK 160: INTRODUCTION TO SOCIAL WORK (F: Day, S: Evening)

 This survey course provides an overview of the social work profession, the social welfare system, social work methods, and fields of practice.
 The student is introduced to the competencies and practice behaviors he/she must demonstrate before graduation.
 A basic understanding of values and ethics, human needs, diverse populations, vulnerable populations, and the social service delivery system is provided.
 The student is introduced to advocacy as a basic component of social work.
 This course includes a 20-hour service-learning component.

-SWK 240: RELATIONSHIPS AND SEXUALITY (S)
+SWK 240: RELATIONSHIPS AND SEXUALITY (Spring, Summer)

 3 credits/ Elective

 This course is designed for social work and other undergraduate students to explore issues in relationships and human sexuality.
 This course examines human sexuality from a bio-psycho-socio-spiritual perspective within a developmental framework.
 The student examines and clarifies personal and societal values regarding human sexuality, assesses the relationship between personal and professional social work values, and develops fundamental skills for social work practice with issues of relationships and sexuality.